 Enrollment in an internship course provides students with an opportunity to integrate theoretical knowledge and applied skills with practical in-field experience at an internship site.
-Under direction of an internship site supervisor, students will engage in a variety of tasks representative of duties of the regular employees, or complete a supervised project relevant to their field of studies totaling 180 hours.
+Under direction of an internship site supervisor, students will engage in a variety of tasks representative of duties of the regular employees, or complete a supervised project relevant to their field of studies totaling 135 hours.
 Internships for credit earning programs occur within the geographic region served by the institution.
 The institution is not responsible to secure an internship site for any student who moves outside of the geographic region served by the institution while enrolled in a program of study.
 Internship graded as Pass/Fail.
-Prerequisite(s): Completion of required program courses and Permission of the Department Chair.
+Prerequisite(s): Permission of the Department Chair.

-PL 281-6 Special Topics in Paralegal Studies
+Special Topics in Paralegal Studies